vaishakp/waveformtools/docs/model_capabilities.md

 - `waveformtools/models/eob.py`
 - `waveformtools/models/utils.py`

-The summary is intentionally implementation-facing: it records what the code appears to support today, and where the API should be tightened.
+The summary is implementation-facing: it records what the code supports today, the public methods that expose each output type, and remaining API gaps.

 ## Implemented model backends